The Connectivity Constraint

 Key Insight

-The Local Database: Instead of making API calls to a server, the React Native mobile app reads and writes exclusively to a local SQLite or WatermelonDB database on the device.
-When the foreman enters a concrete basement and loses signal, the app does not freeze.
-It continues instantly, with zero perceived latency.
+The Local Database: Instead of making API calls to a server, the React Native mobile app reads and writes directly to a local SQLite or WatermelonDB on the device.
+This ensures continuity and responsiveness during connectivity outages; the application remains functional with no perceived latency.

 Procore vs. Custom Platform: The Job Site Reality